By Amy Gorin, MS, RDN

 A: "The house is kept very clean, and we are constantly washing our hands and washing our clothes if we have been near others.
 If we touch money, we wash our hands very well to reduce spread of disease.
 When going to the [ATM machine], we wear gloves.
 When going out anywhere, we wear masks and gloves.

-"All deliveries that arrive are unpacked outside the house, wearing masks and gloves.
+"All deliveries that arrive are unpacked outside the house, wearing face masks and gloves.
 The contents are left outside for awhile in the air and then when possible are sprayed lightly with a disinfectant.
 All packing stays out of the house.
 We keep a distance at least of 1 meter [3.3 feet] from others, more if possible."

 Q: Italy is ahead of America in how the coronavirus has impacted the country.
 What advice would you give to Americans based on your experience thus far with the coronavirus in Italy?